AdobeDocs/analytics-platform.en/help/components/calc-metrics/cm-workflow/cm-weighted-metric.md

 ---
 # Calculated metrics examples

-This article shows more advanced examples of defining calculated metrics.
+This article shows examples of how to define more advanced calculated metrics.

 ## Bounce rate